esy/esy.github.io/docs/how-it-works.md

 ##### Consuming published OPAM packages

-During `esy install` command running Esy resolves dependencies within the `@opam/*` npm scope using a special resolver which looks for a package in the OPAM repository.
+During the running of the `esy install` command Esy resolves dependencies within the `@opam/*` npm scope using a special resolver which looks for a package in the OPAM repository.

-It converts OPAM package metadata into `package.json` with `esy` config section inferred and installs the OPAM package like any regular package inside the project's `node_modules` directory.
+It converts OPAM package metadata into `package.json` with the `esy` config section inferred and installs the OPAM package like any regular package inside the project's `node_modules` directory.